-Many parents of young children have been left without child care, and are quickly becoming familiar with the challenges of promoting education at home in an engaging way.
+Many families with young children are without childcare, and are quickly becoming familiar with the challenges of facilitating learning at home in an engaging way.
 During this time, we’re encouraging parents to first, take a deep breath.
-Consider for a moment the other parents of the nearly 55 million children across the country who are sharing this experience with you.
+Remember you’re not alone — the families of 55 million children across the country are sharing this experience with you!

 Every moment of interaction and engagement counts!
-Beyond the examples we’ll be sharing, remember, you can engage your children during routine moments throughout the day – while preparing meals, getting ready for a bath, and doing laundry, for example.
+Beyond the examples below, remember, you can engage your children during routine moments throughout the day, while preparing meals, getting ready for a bath, and doing laundry, for example.

 Dramatic Play Restaurant

 Ask your child to pretend they’re going to open a restaurant.
 Ask questions and encourage them to describe the kind of restaurant they want to open and the kind of food they would serve.
 Help them create a menu using pictures and/or words, or if there is an older sibling who can help, this could be a great opportunity to get them involved, as well.
 Volunteer to be a customer so your child can do dramatic role play while taking your order, serving you food and taking your payment.

 Pull out the play dough and encourage your child to create.
 They could make their favorite food, or a menu item from their make believe restaurant.
 Help them create something more intricate like your kitchen or bedroom.
 Then take a picture of your child’s artistic creation, so you can look at it together anytime!